mihai2000q/ConsiliumTempus-be/docs/domain/Aggregates.User.md

 ## User

 This is the user of the application.
-It holds sensitive data.
+It holds sensitive data like the password or email.

 ```csharp
 class User